Do Work-at-Home Parents Need Help With Childcare?

 For some of us, the answer depends on the nature of our work and how flexible it is.
 Do we have the kind of job that requires undivided attention during specific hours, or is our schedule more adaptable?
 Then there’s considering our children’s ages and needs.
 Infants and toddlers require constant care, while school-age kids might only need supervision before and after school.

 So, how do we strike the right balance?
-Let's explore the options of part-time and full-time childcare, and even the possibility of managing without any external childcare, to see what might work best for our unique family situations.
+Let’s explore the options of part-time and full-time childcare.
+We should also consider the possibility of managing without any external childcare.
+This will help us see what might work best for our unique family situations.

 Part-Time Childcare